maxcelant/leetcode/problems/3 Sum.md

 ---
 tags:
   - two-pointers
-insight: Sort and use two pointers
+pattern: Sort and use two pointers
 ---

 #### Intuition